Dixie Fire: July

+By 8:00 a.m. the following morning, July 14, the fire had burned 500 acre, and by the end of the day it had grown still further to 2200 acre with no containment despite the efforts of more than 150 firefighting personnel.

-Over the next few days the fire progressed rapidly northeast along the Feather River canyon, forcing the closure of Highway 70, the Union Pacific Railroad’s Feather River Route, and nearby areas of the Plumas National Forest and Lassen National Forest.
+Over the next few days, the fire progressed rapidly northeast along the Feather River canyon, forcing the closure of Highway 70, the Union Pacific Railroad's Feather River Route, and nearby areas of the Plumas National Forest and Lassen National Forest.
 By July 19 it had burned 40500 acre; over the next two days, the fire more than doubled in size to 85000 acre, driven by high winds.
 As of July 21, the fire was 15 percent contained, with nearly 4,000 firefighters and numerous aircraft assigned to the incident.

 By July 23, flames had traveled north almost to Highway 89 and Lake Almanor, after jumping over Butte Valley Reservoir.
 On the east flank, the fire was advancing toward Bucks Lake and Indian Valley, and on the west, it was burning toward Butte Meadows.
 It had grown to 167430 acre with 18 percent containment.
 Governor Gavin Newsom declared a state of emergency for Plumas, Butte, Lassen and Alpine counties due to the Dixie, Fly and Tamarack Fires.
+By then, the Dixie Fire had become the largest wildfire of the year in California.

 On July 24 the fire expanded rapidly east, burning through Paxton and then Indian Falls, destroying around a dozen structures.
 Firefighters successfully kept the fire north of Bucks Lake, while flames approached the Indian Valley communities of Crescent Mills, Greenville and Taylorsville on the east.
 Later that night it merged with the smaller Fly Fire, which had started the previous day north of Quincy and burned over 4300 acre.
 The Dixie Fire grew to 181289 acre with 19 percent containment.

 On July 30 the fire was at 240595 acre, becoming the 11th largest wildfire in California history, having grown 20000 acre in a single day.
 However, much of the growth was due to islands of unburned vegetation within the fire perimeter, as well as back burning operations to protect homes in Butte Meadows and Jonesville.
 Firefighters also contained the eastward spread of the fire with back burning from Mount Hough down to Quincy.